Grace Episcopal Church

 Bremo Bluff, Virginia

 Three buildings house our church and activities.
-The central building, currently our Parish house, is the most historically interesting.
+The central building, currently our Parish house or Chapel as we call it these days, is the most historically interesting.
 Originally built in 1835 by General John Hartwell Cocke as a chapel for the enslaved persons on his Bremo plantation.
-It served that purpose until after the Civil War when the Cocke family donated it to the Bremo Bluff community for its church – and was moved 5 miles for that purpose.
+It served as a place of worship and for learning until after the Civil War.
+The Cocke family donated the Chapel to the Bremo Bluff community for its church – and was moved 5 miles for that purpose.

 The Ranson House, which is the small white house on the north side of the Parish House, briefly served the community children as a schoolhouse and currently houses our church office.